rolling-sagas/rs-doc/battle_system/README.md

 If the player’s MOV stat is < enemy MOV stat, then they have failed to escape.
 When the player fails to escape, it would automatically be the enemy’s turn.

-Once the above has been resolved and the enemy is still alive, then it would be their turn to attack [Point 4], which the player can choose to either dodge or fight back [Point 5, 6, 7, 8].
+Once the above has been resolved and the enemy is still alive, then it would be their turn to attack, which the player can choose to either dodge or fight back.

 ## Appendices